|

 public final TimecodeValue clone()

-Creates a cloned deep copy of this embeddable value.
+MAJCommonCreates a cloned deep copy of this embeddable value.
 The clone will be initialized to have the same value as this value but exists independently from then on.
 Changes to this value will not effect the clone and changes to the clone will not effect this.
 MAJ API clones are true deep clones with no shared references to areas of memory within the original.

-This method does not throw a CloneNotSupportedException
+This method does not throw a CloneNotSupportedException as all

-embeddable values must implement the Cloneable
+embeddable values must implement the Cloneable interface.

-Append child elements to the given parent node to serialize the value of an object
+XMLSerializableAppend child elements to the given parent node to serialize the value of an object

 to an XML fragment.
-Methods of the XMLBuilder
+Methods of the XMLBuilder class are provided to help with this

 process.

-- XML parent element to append child nodes to.public void appendXMLGrandchildren(Node timecodeElement)
+appendXMLChildren in interface XMLSerializableparent - XML parent element to append child nodes to.public void appendXMLGrandchildren(Node timecodeElement)

 Append just the child elements specifying the value of this timecode to the given node.

-- Element to append timecode specifiers to.public static final TimecodeValue calculateDuration(TimecodeValue startValue, TimecodeValue endValue) throws IllegalArgumentException
+timecodeElement - Element to append timecode specifiers to.

 Calculate the duration of a piece of media from its start timecode and end timecode.
 The value returned is a timecode representing the duration.
 Both values must be specified with the same number of frames per second and matching drop timecode specifications.
 The end value must be the same or greater than the start value.

-To calculate the number of frames of an item of media, call getStartOffset()
+To calculate the number of frames of an item of media, call getStartOffset() on the value

 returned by this method.

-- Start timecode at the beginning of the segment of media, sometimes known as
+startValue - Start timecode at the beginning of the segment of media, sometimes known as

-- End timecode at the end of the segment of media, sometimes known as EOM (End Of
+SOM (Start Of Message).endValue - End timecode at the end of the segment of media, sometimes known as EOM (End Of

 Message).

-- It was not possible to calculate the duration as the timecode values
+IllegalArgumentException - It was not possible to calculate the duration as the timecode values

-are incompatible or the start value is after the end value.LengthType
+are incompatible or the start value is after the end value.LengthType,

 calculateEndTimecode(tv.amwa.maj.record.TimecodeValue, tv.amwa.maj.record.TimecodeValue)

-public static final TimecodeValue calculateEndTimecode(TimecodeValue startValue, TimecodeValue duration) throws IllegalArgumentException
+public static final TimecodeValue calculateEndTimecode(TimecodeValue startValue,

 Calculate the end timecode for a segment of media from its start timecode and a timecode value representing its duration.
 Both values must be specified with the same number of frames per second and matching drop timecode specifications.

-- Start timecode at the beginning of a segment of media.duration
+startValue - Start timecode at the beginning of a segment of media.duration - Duration of the media specified as a timecode value.

-- It was not possible to calculate the end timecode as the timecode values
+IllegalArgumentException - It was not possible to calculate the end timecode as the timecode values

 are incompatible.calculateDuration(tv.amwa.maj.record.TimecodeValue, tv.amwa.maj.record.TimecodeValue)